BORDEAUX 2019 BARREL SAMPLES TASTED FROM MAY TO JULY 2020,

-Cantelauze – another property owned by Boidron family.
+Cantelauze – owned by Boidron family (Corbin Michotte).
 0.9 ha, vineyard is several parcels different places in Pomerol, 90% Merlot + 10% Cabernet franc.
 Aromatic blueberries on the classy and noble nose, very complex and velvety on the palate, sweet tannins, splendid balance.
 However, it's not as intense and creamy as its 2018 counterpart.
-There's a lot of elegance and finesse here for them who like that in favour of power and strength.
-93-94p.
+It's a lot of elegance and finesse for those who prefer that, instead of much power and strength.
+94p.

 Le Clos de Beau-Pere – displays an aromatic nose of black fruit, elegant and elaborate on the palate with silky fruit and velvety tannins, fine structure and length, lingering finish.
 Tasty effort.
 92p.

 La Commanderie - 90% Merlot + 10% Cabernet Franc.
-A bit reserved nose of dark chocolate and aromatic cherries with fine intensity.
+A bit reserved nose of dark chocolate and aromatic cherries.
 Very potent and creamy on the palate with splendid structure, length and persistent finish.
 Very complex too.
 At the moment, it's a notch below in quality of both 2016 and 2018 vintages here, but let's see if it further improve during the stay in oak.
 93p.

 La Croix St.Georges - 4.5 ha, surrounded by famous vineyards of Le Pin, VCC and Petit Village.
 95% Merlot + 5% Cabernet Franc, 14.5% alcohol, alcoholic fermentation at 27-29 degrees C, ageing in 20% cigar-shaped barrels + 80% standard barrels (different coopers).
 Powerful, tight and tastes a bit lighter than 2018 version, tried last year, yet it seems more precise in 2019 version, compote of perfectly ripe dark berries, voluptuous fruit and sweet grained tannin, perfectly balanced.
 It is imposing effort indeed.
 95+p.